This post may contain affiliate links. Read our disclosure policy.

 How to Make Cupcakes Ahead of Time

-Store unfrosted in an airtight container at a cool room temperature for up to 2 days.
-Airtight plastic or glass containers work better than ziptop bags to prevent the tops from getting all sticky.
+Store unfrosted in an airtight container at a cool room temperature (about 67°F) for up to 2 days.
+Airtight plastic or glass containers work better than resealable bags to prevent the tops from getting all sticky.

 Store frosted cupcakes in an airtight container for up to 8 hours at room temperature.
 Refrigerate for up to 2 days.
 Let come to room temperature before serving.

 If storing unfrosted cupcakes for longer, wrap cupcakes individually in plastic wrap (this prevents freezer burn and taste transference).
-Place cupcakes inside a freezer bag on a shelf in your freezer where they won’t get smashed.
+Place cupcakes inside a freezer bag on a shelf in your freezer where they won’t get smashed, or in an airtight container.
 Freeze for up to 3 months.

 Freeze the buttercream in an airtight container for up to 3 months.
 Defrost in the fridge overnight and re-whip in the stand mixer until light and fluffy again.
 Add a tablespoon or 2 of powdered sugar if it needs to thicken.